TanoojSeelam/Integrated-Analysis-on-Meal-Classification/README.md

 - Monitor glucose levels and adjust settings as needed through the user interface.
 - Review logged data for analysis and optimization of the control system.

-## Contributing 🤝

-Contributions to the Artificial Pancreas Medical Control System project are welcome!
-If you would like to contribute, please follow these guidelines:

-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Make your changes and ensure all tests pass.
-- Submit a pull request detailing your changes and any relevant information.

 ## License 📝

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.